araobp/react-myphotos/README.md

 ## Running the app locally

-Note: enter "login", "password" and "BASE URL"(URL of the REST API server) for the first time.

 ```
 $ npm start
 ```

+Note: enter "login", "password" and "BASE URL"(URL of the REST API server) on the Login page of the app for the first time.

 ## Relationship to my other project on GitHub